 AT SELECTION AT THE END OF IME PHASE 1 AT THE END OF IME PHASE 2 POST OF RESPONSIBILITY 1.
 Candidates should have an inner sense of call that is confirmed by others, that shows commitment to the Church of England and that shows how their vocation has changed them.
-They Ordinands believe themselves to be called by God and the church to ordination in the Church of England.
-They Ordained ministers are firmly convinced of their calling to ordained ministry, realistic about its challenges, and continue to ask important questions about their role as deacon or priest in the church of God.
-They Incumbents are ready for, and open to, exercising a ministry of oversight and vision as priests in the church of God.
-They should have understanding of ministry within the Church of England. are able to articulate their calling to discipleship and to ordained ministry within the Church of England. are able to articulate their calling to discipleship and to ordained ministry as a deacon or priest within the Church of England. should have knowledge and understand aspects of the history, diversity, and contemporary challenges of the Church of England and show willingness to work with its diversity. understand aspects of the history, diversity, and contemporary challenges of the Church of England and the Anglican Communion worldwide. should have a realistic vocation that demonstrates fulfilment of the selection criteria for ordained ministry within the Church of England. understand the sacrificial nature and theological underpinning of different ministries in the Church of England and of the ordained ministry to which they are called within the breadth and diversity of a mixed economy of traditional and fresh expressions of church. understand the sacrificial and corporate nature of their role in ministry and mission as a deacon or priest within the breadth and diversity of a mixed economy of traditional and fresh expressions of church.
+They irmed by God and the church to ordination in the Church their calling to ordained ministry, realistic about its challenges, and continue to ask important questions about their role as deacon Incumbents are ready for, and open to, exercising a ministry of oversight and vision as priests in the church of God.
+They should have understanding of ministry within the Church of England. are able to articulate their calling to discipleship and to ordained ministry within the Church of England. are able to articulate their calling to discipleship and to ordained ministry as a deacon or priest within the Church of England. should have knowledge and understand aspects of the history, diversity, understanding of the Church of England and show willingness to work with its diversity. understand aspects of the history, diversity, and contemporary challenges of the Church of England and the Anglican Communion worldwide. should have a realistic vocation that demonstrates fulfilment of the selection criteria for ordained ministry within the Church of England. understand the sacrificial nature and theological underpinning of different ministries in the Church of England and of the ordained ministry to which they are called within the breadth and diversity of a mixed economy of traditional and fresh expressions of church. understand the sacrificial and corporate nature of their role in ministry and mission as a deacon or priest within the breadth and diversity of a mixed economy of traditional and fresh expressions of church.
 2. Ordinands are rooted in corporate worship in the traditions and practices of the Church of England.
 They Ordained ministers are rooted in the traditions and practices of the Church of England and share in the spiritual life of the communities they serve.
 They understand the Church of England's role and opportunities for Christian ministry and mission in a range of public settings, agencies, and faith communities, including schools. are able to represent the church in public life and engage in partnerships across wider groups of parishes, including, where possible, working with churches of different denominations and traditions and other faith communities and their leaders. take a lead role in working with partners, representing the church in public life, including, where possible, working with other faith leaders.